-Lc ot # Lot l Name Opening T e: 8:50:31 AM Status

-1 Scre ws 9:00:00 A M 9.30:00 AM Pause

-2 2 Nuts 9:00:00 A M 10:00:00 AM Pause
+Current Time: 8:50:31 AM Lot # Lot Name Opening Time Closing Time Status 1 2 2 Screws Nuts Bolto 9:00:00 AM 9:00:00 AM 9:30:00 AM 10:00:00 AM 10:30:00 AM Pause Pause -

-3 Bolts 9:00:00 A M 10:30:00 AM Pause

 The technical disruption is resolved at 9:32 AM.
-At this point, if the auction coordinator lifted the Pause status, Lot 1 would immediately go to Pending and then to Close three minutes later.
+At this point, if the auction coordinator lifted the Pause status, Lot 1 would immediately go to Pending and then to Close three 15 minutes later.
 (In this example, the pending interval has been set to a total of 5 minutes after scheduled close by the auction coordinator.)
-Bidders would therefore not have an 65 opportunity to place bids for Lot 1.
-To avoid this outcome, the auction coordinator decides to alter the opening times for all lots to 9:45 AM and shift the closing times to 30-minutes intervals thereafter.
+Bidders would therefore not have an opportunity to place bids for Lot 1.
+To avoid this outcome, the auction coordinator decides to alter the opening times for 20 all lots to 9:45 AM and shift the closing times to 30-minutes intervals thereafter.
 Once the Pause is lifted, this has the effect of returning all lots to Available status, and bidders can commence bidding when the lots open at 9:45 AM.
 The auction now appears as shown in Table 3.
-Note that the 5 auction coordinator could also have shifted the closing times only.
+Note that the 25 auction coordinator could also have shifted the closing times only.
 In that case, all lots would have gone to Open status and bidders could have commenced bidding immediately.

-Lot # # Lot Name Opening Time Current Time: Closing Time 9:32:22 AM Status

-1 Screws 9:45:00 AM 10:15:00 AM Available

-2 Nuts 9:45:00 AM 10:45:00 AM Available
+Current Time: 9:32:22 AM Lot # Lot Name Opening Time Closing Time Status 1 2 3 Screws Nuts Bolts 9:45:00 AM 9:45:00 AM 9:45:00 AM 10:15:00 AM 10:45:00 AM 11:15:00 AM Available Available Available

-3 Bolts 9:45:00 AM 11:15:00 AM Available

 Bidding begins on all of the lots at 9:45 AM.
 Then a second technical disruption occurs at 10:10 AM.
 This interruption is estimated to take at least 10 minutes to resolve, which will not be fast enough to prevent Lot 1 shifting to Pending status at 10:15 AM and Closed status at 10:20 am (assuming a 5 minute Pending interval).
-In addition, since all lots are currently open, bids have already been placed on 25 Lots 2 and 3.
+In addition, since all lots are currently open, bids have already been placed on 45 Lots 2 and 3.
 As the duration of the interruption is unknown, the auction coordinator decides to once again place all lots in Pause status until the technical difficulty is resolved.
-Bidders are prevented from entering bids during this time or bids may be placed into a queue to await the lifting of the 30 Pause status, but all existing bids are preserved.
+Bidders are prevented from entering bids during this time or bids may be placed into a queue to await the lifting of the 50 Pause status, but all existing bids are preserved.
 The auction now appears as shown in Table 4.

-n ibi - 35 Lot # # Lot Name Opening Time Current Time: Closing Time 10:10:09 AM Status $\begin{array}{c}1\\2\\3\end{array}$ Screws Nuts Bolts 9:45:00 AM 9:45:00 AM 9:45:00 AM 10:15:00 AM 10:45:00 AM 11:15:00 AM Pause Pause Pause 40
+Current Time: 10:10:09 AM 55 Lot # Lot Name Opening Time Closing Time Status 1 2 3 Screws Nuts Bolts 9:45:00 AM 9:45:00 AM 9:45:00 AM 10:15:00 AM 10:45:00 AM 11:15:00 AM Pause Pause Pause 60 nator does not change the opening times of the lots, and therefore preserves bids that have already been made.

-The technical disruption is resolved at 10:30 AM.
-The auction coordinator alters the closing times (but not the opening times) of the lots to give the bidders an additional 10 minutes to bid on Lot 1, and to space out the closing times of Lots 2 and 3 at 20 minute intervals.
-The auction coordinator does not change the opening times of the lots, and therefore preserves bids that have already been made.
 All lots return to Open status when the Auction Pause is lifted and may commence bidding immediately.
 The auction now appears as shown in Table 5.

+The technical disruption is resolved at 10:30 AM.
+The auction coordinator alters the closing times (but not the opening times) of the lots to give the bidders an additional 65 10 minutes to bid on Lot 1, and to space out the closing times of Lots 2 and 3 at 20 minute intervals.
+The auction coordi-